 The informal settlement may be conducted remotely as required by the PHA, or may be conducted remotely upon consideration of the request of the tenant.
-See 14-III.G for description of the PHA's definitions of remotely.
+See 14-III.G for information on how and under what circumstances remote informal settlements may be conducted.